otori23/fend-web-optimization/report.md

-move original project documents to src folder in git repository install gulp file build system
+move original project documents to src folder in git repository install gulp file build system, mention how to install and the dependencies i.e. ImageMagick or GraphicsMagick

 Part 1: Optimize PageSpeed Insights score for index.html